 I know what it feels like to put your max effort into writing a guest post.
 I want people to notice your talent.
 So,

-- There will not be any annoying, flashy, and sticky interstitials.
+- There will not be annoying, flashy, and sticky interstitials.

 - No email signup or a free eBook popup.

-Meaning nothing can stop my visitors from consuming your awesome content.
+Meaning nothing can stop my readers from consuming your awesome content.

 - You are allowed to have an author bio in which you can social media handles and one do-follow link to your desired landing page.